improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 ## Run the application and see your work.

-* In a terminal windows run: `npm start` to fire off the build.
+* In a terminal windows run: `yarn start` to fire off the build.
 * Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.

 ![](./images/howdy.partner.png)